It is a naturally occurring glycosaminoglycan found throughout the body’s connective tissue.

 Hyaluronic acid is also found in the joints, where it keeps the space between the bones well lubricated.
 When the joints are lubricated, the bones are less likely to frustrate each other and cause uncomfortable pain.

-Hyaluronic acid supplements are very helpful for people suffering from osteoarthritis, a type of degenerative joint disease caused by wear and tear on the joints over time.
+Hyaluronic acid supplements are beneficial for people suffering from osteoarthritis, a degenerative joint disease caused by wear and tear on the joints over time.

-It also has antibacterial properties, so it can help reduce the risk of infection when applied directly to open wounds .
-Additionally, it is effective in fighting gum disease, speeding healing after dental surgery, and eliminating ulcers when used topically in the mouth.
+It also has antibacterial properties, so it can help reduce the risk of infection when applied directly to open wounds.
+Additionally, it effectively fights gum disease, speeds healing after dental surgery, and eliminates ulcers when used topically in the mouth.

 Soothe acid reflux symptoms

 New research shows that hyaluronic acid supplements can help reduce acid reflux symptoms.
-When acid reflux occurs, stomach contents regurgitate into the throat, causing pain and damage to the lining of the esophagus.
+When acid reflux occurs, stomach contents regurgitate into the throat, causing pain and damage to the esophagus lining.

 Hyaluronic acid can help calm the damaged lining of the esophagus and speed up the recovery process.